Best Bee Safe Weed Killer

 Another option, is the use of bee friendly weed killers that are safe for the environment.
 However, these also should be used with restraint and only as much as is needed to control undesirable vegetation.

-White vinegar or apple cider vinegar are popular ingredients in several homemade weed killer sprays.
+White vinegar or apple cider vinegar are popular ingredients in several homemade weed killer spray (using vinegar).
 Either regular or Epsom salt can be added to increase efficacy.

 Just because they use common household ingredients – don’t think they are not strong.
 Use them with care and take the same precautions as you would with other chemicals.

-Can you really use vinegar in the garden to kill vegetation?
-Sure it does work.
+Does it work?
 Does it wipe things out quickly in a “one and done” style like glyphosate?
 No, it will need to be repeated – perhaps several times.

-They are also gathering pollen that is needed to feed baby bees.
-Spray late in the day when most of the foraging has stopped.
+The same applies to protecting bees from mosquito spraying-spray late in the day when most of the foraging has stopped.

 Corn Gluten for Weed Control